erikrose/blessings/README.rst

     and ``setup.py test`` calls tox.
 Requires pythons defined by tox.ini.
   * enhancement: add ``rstrip()`` and ``lstrip()``, strips both sequences and trailing or leading whitespace, respectively.
+  * enhancement: include wcwidth_ library support for ``length()``, the printable width of many kinds of CJK (Chinese, Japanese, Korean) ideographs are more correctly determined.
   * bugfix: if ``locale.getpreferredencoding()`` returns empty string or an encoding that is not a valid codec for ``codecs.getincrementaldecoder``, fallback to ascii and emit a warning.